vosaul/status.im/docs/build_status.md

 * Maven
 * Cocoapods

-*Note 1:* it can up to 20 minutes depending on your machine and internet connection speed.
+*Note 1:* it can take up to 20 minutes depending on your machine and internet connection speed.

 *Note 2:* If you don't have `nvm`, `node@8` will be installed from Homebrew.
 If you don't have `nvm` AND already have `node` installed on your machine then nothing will happen.